pavel-mironchik/fastai/README.md

 ## Tips & Gotchas

 - **Restart after installation.** Both CLIs read custom commands only when they start.
+- **Lazy-mode needs history.** `/fastai-create-brief-lazy` is a friendly bonus for “lazy” moments — use it only once you have roughly a dozen briefs/plans (or clearly repetitive work) so it has enough material to study before it starts answering the template on your behalf.
 - **Make sure the repo is writable.** Commands create directories beneath `.fastai/features/`.
 If permissions are read-only, they will fail immediately.
 - **Structured answers matter.** The brief command expects numbered replies; unstructured text makes the template harder to fill accurately.
 - **Confirm before overwriting.** If you rerun `/fastai-create-plan`, decide whether to reuse the existing `plan.md` or replace it.
 The command will prompt, but double-check to avoid losing work.